freaktechnik/mines.js/README.md

 Translate
 ---------
-You can contribute translations to the application on [transifex](http://transifex.com/projects/p/mines).
+You can contribute translations to the application on [transifex](http://transifex.com/projects/p/mines) or by pull request, if that's your thing.

 Build
 -----